bjwyse/Ceist/README.txt

 	Ceist is a rule based Question Generation system.
 It builds using the latest version of NetBeans.

-	Ceist using syntax parsed trees (STP files) and a vast amount of these are available at https://github.com/bjwyse/OpenLearn_SyntaxTrees.
+	Ceist uses syntax parsed trees (STP files) and a vast amount of these are available at https://github.com/bjwyse/OpenLearn_SyntaxTrees.

 	The rules are written using Tregex expressions.
 (See http://nlp.stanford.edu/software/tregex.shtml)